Red0Core/SearchSystem/ARCHITECTURE.md

    `track_total_hits=false` and field-specific logic:
    - Article queries prioritize `product_code_normalized` and `title`.
    - URL queries run `multi_match` over `search_text` and transliterated text.
-   - Brand-only queries filter on `manufacturer_brand_tokens`, add a boosted `constant_score` clause for those canonical IDs, and then use the brand labels to rank within the filtered set.
+  - Brand-only queries filter on `manufacturer_brand_tokens`, add a boosted `constant_score` clause for those canonical IDs, and then use the brand labels to rank within the filtered set; if the filter returns zero hits the service automatically retries without the filter so the user still sees something useful.
-   - Brand+generic queries keep the full corpus but add a strong brand boost so matching manufacturers appear first while `non_brand_terms` drive the main `multi_match` clause.
+  - Brand+generic queries first run with the same brand filter to guarantee brand-first ordering, but fall back to a boosted, filter-less query if the brand inventory is empty so mixed queries never return blank pages.
    - Generic queries fall back to a standard fuzzy `multi_match` over `title`, `search_text`, and `product_code`.
    Transliteration matches optionally add phonetic should-clauses to catch